flexmonster/api-data-source/guide.md

 # Quick guide to custom data source API implementation

-This is a step by step guide to implement your own custom data source API server.
+This is a step by step guide to help you implement your own custom data source API server.

 - [Quick guide to custom data source API implementation](#quick-guide-to-custom-data-source-api-implementation)
   - [Step 1.
 Create an endpoint to handle POST requests](#step-1-create-an-endpoint-to-handle-post-requests)